-ABSENTEE entries will not be accepted (except in virtual participation).
+ABSENTEE entries will not be accepted.
 Contestants must attend the entire Convention.
 Rally attendance is required.

 A.C.E. requests that ALL VOCAL AND WRITTEN ENTRIES be presented in the ENGLISH LANGUAGE.
 We apologize that we are not able to grant any exceptions.
 All Bible quotes must be from the King James Version (not New King James Version).